marrold/MMDVM-Dissector/README.md

 This project is licensed under the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.

 You are free to share and adapt the code as required, however you *must* give appropriate credit and indicate what changes have been made.
 You must also distribute your adaptation under the same license.
 Commercial use is prohibited.

+### Acknowledgments

+Thanks to the creators of the MMDVM protocol -  DL5DI, G4KLX and DG1HT, and anyone else whose contributed to the project.